 - Inspect fields to look for the presence of more natural enemies such as ladybird beetle and praying mantis.

 |Connect and Share with Farmer friends, Experts and all the players in Agriculture.|

 As direct control measures;

-- Hand pick eggs and larvae from plant and crush them
+- Hand pick eggs and larvae from the plant and crush them

 - Prune some leaves (older leaves) to expose larvae to natural enemies and allow direct penetration of sunlight into the canopy